Answer: The main symptoms of the stomach flu are vomiting and/or diarrhea.

 Mucous, coughing, and ear infections

 Other illnesses can cause person to vomit that are not the stomach flu.
 For example, young children who have a bad cold and can't blow their nose may get a tummy ache from all of the mucous that they are swallowing.
 When my 1-year old had a bad respiratory infection, she threw up once either from gagging/choking on mucous or because the mucous made her nauseated.
+When she was 7, my daughter had a terrible cold producing a ton of mucous.
+Even though she blew her nose constantly, she woke up one night gagging on mucous and proceeded to dry heave for 45 minutes.
+No doubt her tummy was upset from being full of mucous that dripped down while she was sleeping.
 My daughter also vomited twice when she had an ear infection when she was 3 years old.
 My 2 year old nephew also vomits occasionally when he has an ear infection.
 I recently had a respiratory illness that caused me to cough so much that I threw up.
 So, if your child has another illness and they vomit, don't automatically assume that they also have the stomach flu.
 It is possible but hopefully they don't.

 Laughing, choking, bouncing, spinning, crying